BocchiTheCode/Road-to-BERT/Part 1: How To Handle Text Input/README.md

 ### Why is it important for tokens to be meaningful

 ### How do we get the embeddings of each token

+### Can we directly use these embeddings

+# What is K Nearest Neighbor